jmcshane/hubot-command-counter/README.md

 ## Listener Configuration

 Within hubot, there are not good ways to identify listeners.
 In order to get better identifiers, an option parameter was added to all the `robot.*` functions.
-This middleware defines a `counterId` option that will allow each command to be named nicely.
+This middleware users the hubot built-in `id` option that will allow each command to be named nicely.

-    robot.respond /test post please ignore/, {counterId: test-post}, (msg) ->
+    robot.respond /test post please ignore/, {id: test-post}, (msg) ->

 ## Accessing Counts

 Once the commands are aliased as above, these counts can be accessed using the following command

-    count-middleware <counterId>
+    count-middleware <id>

-If no counterId is provided, the counts for all recorded commands will be listed.
+If no id is provided, the counts for all recorded commands will be listed.